npaulus/nws-wx-alerts/README.markdown

 NWS Weather Alerts
 ==================

 This is a simple java web application that will check for weather alerts by the US National Weather Service based on a user's location.
+Recently, I added the Google Maps V3 API to plot the user's location and draw the polygons for alerts impacting them.
+Please see the Roadmap for more details on future enhancements.

 The goal is to provide a way to easily pull weather alert information while traveling using a mobile device such as an iPhone.
 Using the GeoLocation API, the user's GPS coordinates are used to determine the appropriate URL to retrieve weather alerts for the specific location.
-Additionally, the site uses AJAX to get the weather data by sending the user's location once it has been determined.
-So the user just needs to access the URL and the website takes care of the rest.
+AJAX is used to send/receive information to make the process easy for the user.

 I started this project to learn a little about using java for RESTful web services.
 Also, I wanted something that wasn't tied to a specific app for determining if I am in an area with a severe weather alert.
 If anyone has any enhancement ideas or sees any bugs please let me know!